MLH/mlh-policies/cheating-response.md

 Depending on the cheating allegation, the League Team may decide to make one or more public announcements.
 If necessary, this will be done with a short announcement.
 No one other than MLH or someone delegated authority from MLH should make any announcements.

 If some attendees were angered by the cheating, it is best to apologize to them that the cheating occurred to begin with.
 If there are residual hard feelings, suggest to them to write an email to MLH.
 It will be dealt with accordingly.

+This document was last updated on:	May 13, 2019